-Yes, we are a people divided, but what does that really mean and how can we come together?
-In this edition of Two Guys on Your Head, Dr. Art Markman and Dr. Bob Duke talk about the psychology of political polarization.
+We may think when we are oohing and aahing at little babies that we are just having fun, but they're actually learning a lot about language and communication.
+In this episode of Two Guys on Your Head, Dr. Art Markman and Dr. Bob Duke talk about the psychology of infant-directed speech.

 The idea that money doesn't make you happy is easy to get behind if you have it, but if you don't it's a hard one to buy into (pun intended).
 Yet the correlation between money and happiness is more complicated than one might think.
 In this edition of Two Guys on Your Head, Dr. Art Markman and Dr. Bob Duke explain the relationship between money, security, opportunity, and happiness.

 Why is it hard to have just one of those delicious slices of pound cake over the holidays?
 It turns out it has less to do with the creamy butter and more to do with the way our brains react to those white sweet grains of sugar.
 In this edition of Two Guys on Your Head, Dr. Art Markman and Dr. Bob Duke discuss the ways our brains respond to sugar by releasing a nice amount of dopamine.
 While we may think this dopamine is supposed to make us feel good, what the chemicals in our brains are trying to do is to teach us that this sugar is a good thing and that we want more of it for our survival.
 This might have been beneficial to us a hundred and fifty thousand years ago, but with sweets in every candy dish, gas station, and coffee shop around the corner, craving sugar has its consequences.

 We may think that being able to pay attention to two or more things at the same time is a character trait.
 We say, "so and so is just scatterbrained and can't focus on more than one thing."
 But the truth is none of us can.
 In this edition of Two Guys on Your Head, Dr. Art Markman and Dr. Bob Duke talk about the psychology of selective attention.